mike-matera/cloud-linux/cis-192/milestones/install-ntopng.md

 To complete this milestone you will install the `ntop` network monitoring program on your AWS VM.

+> **WARNING:** The ntopng program uses a lot of memory.
+If you're using vscode your VM will become unresponsive.
+You have to do this milestone in a terminal.

 ## Step 1: Update

 Before you add any software you should always do an `apt update`: